Bsktrrl/Bingo/README.md

 <br>
 <br>

 When making a new word, you are able to tag the word's difficulty.
-You are then able to select how many of each difficulty to print on each Bingo Board, to make the competition as fair as possible for everyone.
+You are then able to select how many of each difficulty to print on each Bingo Board, to make the competition as fair as possible for everyone.<br>
 <img src="https://github.com/Bsktrrl/Bsktrrl.github.io/blob/main/images/BingoGenerator/Print.jpg" width="40%"/><br>